lastzero/sympathy/src/Sympathy/Form/README.md

 **getHash()**

-Returns unique form hash to uniquely identify the form (can be used to implement form caching).
+Returns hash that uniquely identifies the form (for caching)

 Validation in REST controller action context
 --------------------------------------------